Shipping to PowerSteering.com

 Ship gearboxes and pumps in separate boxes to avoid damage to your pump's thin metal reservoirs.
 Pump pulleys can be easily damaged in shipping so pack them accordingly.

 Bag components in heavy plastic bags and seal.
 Place in a strong cardboard box with appropriate padding.
 (Scroll down for some "box-in-a-box" packaging recommendations and photos.)

 Nixa, MO 65714

 Phone: 1-417-374-7627 (cst)

-7. When your item arrives at PowerSteering.com it is checked-in and a work order is created.
-We email you a copy of the work order describing the work to be performed and the cost.
+Your component is checked-in and a work order is created.
+We email (or call) you with the work order that describes the work to be performed and the cost.
 If there are questions, we get them resolved up front.

 Examples of Customer's incoming Packages